 User: the user name of the worker

 Status: status of pool connection.
-Alive means connected to the pool.
+Alive means it is connected to the pool.
 If otherwise, it will show “dead”.

 Diff: mining difficulty.

-Accepted: shares accepted by the pool.
+Accepted: this indicates the shares accepted by the pool.
 Any shares that were “accepted” by the pool are set in stone (unless you delete your worker or your account).